verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] The glory of France is on your shoulders
 - [ ] She could sing the grocery list and it'd be amazing.
 - [ ] Social media makes me unhappy.
 I noticed Buddha didn't have a phone.
+- [ ] Brain matter comes oozing out of your ears.